pratamabayu/graff/docs/content/documentation/customize/theme.md

 }
 ```

->   Practial tips.
+>   **Practial tips**.
 Use dark color for brand (primary) color.
 When using brand color as background on UI component, the foreground color is designed using light color.
 For example, the case of [button](/documentation/components/button) component when using `button-primary` class.

 ## Creating colorful theme